AARP warns of holiday scams on the rise; tips to protect yourself

-A recent AARP study says scams may be on the upswing soon, and if you aren’t careful, you could be their next victim after one purchase.
+A recent AARP study says scams may be on the upswing soon, and if you aren’t careful, you could be the next victim after one purchase.

 The tricky part is scammers attack from different directions; whether it’s through social media, texts, or emails.